You are using an outdated browser. Please upgrade your browser to improve your experience

 Amid the current military exercises, there is a reasonable risk of miscalculations.
 This includes an incident involving maritime traffic such as Chinese forces seizing or harassing a foreign commercial vessel or disarming an isolated Taiwanese navy patrol in the Strait.
 And with live-fire exercises of ICBMs and MLRS across the island, there is also a chance of misfires or missiles going off their intended course and landing in Taiwan (five of the missiles fired this afternoon landed in the Japanese EEZ).

 In the event of a military accident or miscalculation, it is highly likely that China, Taiwan and the US would try to swiftly prevent an escalation.
 But in such a scenario, there would still be a chance that events spiral and there is an unintended escalation.
 Amid US-China tensions in recent years, the avenues through which such an escalation could be controlled have narrowed.
-There are now far fewer channels of military and diplomatic communication than there was during the last Taiwan Strait crisis.
+There are now far fewer channels of military and diplomatic communication than there were during the last Taiwan Strait crisis.
 These are how past tensions have been navigated.

-Image: A woman uses her mobile phone as she walks in front of a large screen showing a news broadcast about China's military exercises encircling Taiwan, in Beijing on August 4, 2022; Photo by NOEL CELIS/AFP via Getty Images.
+Image: A woman uses her mobile phone as she walks in front of a large screen showing a news broadcast about China’s military exercises encircling Taiwan, in Beijing on 4 August 2022.
+Photo by Noel Celis/AFP via Getty Images.